aurorascharff/next15-filterlist/STEPS.md

 - Show class group in layout, show pseudo-class group-has data-pending in page.tsx.
 - Show the result.
 Instead of showing nothing i.e using a suspense, we can show stale content and indicate that it's stale.
 - Instead of creating a global state manager, we can just use css.
 Add data-pending=isPending attribute.
 - But i also want responsive buttons, and were gonna use useOptimistic - it is a great tool to handle this.
-It will take in a state to show when nothing is pending, which is our "truth" of the url, and return an optimistic value and a trigger function.
+It will take in a state to show when no transition is pending, which is our "truth" of the url, and return an optimistic value and a trigger function.
 - Add useOptimistic to CategoryFilter.tsx.
 Set them inside the transition while waiting for the router to resolve.
 Showcase.
 - UseOptimistic will create a optimistic state on the client, but then throw away it away after the transition completes.
 The categories are instant and don't depend in the network.
 - Credit to Sam Selikoff with his post on buildui blog for this pattern.
-- (Batchign again, only updating once we are done selecting, leaving only one entry in the history.)
+- (Batching again, only updating once we are done selecting, leaving only one entry in the history.)

 ## Cache() getCategoriesMap in categories.ts